szhu95/market-ai-app/README.md

 Start API service and get database running

-Then, run the development server:
+Then, create a .env file in the root directory and add the line `NEXT_PUBLIC_API_URL=http://localhost:8000` run the development server:

 ```bash
 npm run dev